hsoft/xibless/docs/api/popup.rst

     .. attribute:: menu

         :class:`Menu`.
-The menu that pops up when you click on the popup.
-You can manimulate that menu like you manipulate a normal menu (it's in fact, a normal menu).
+Although this is a :class:`View` attribute (for context menus), it has a special role in the ``Popup`` because it's the menu that pops up when you click on it.
+The difference with the View's attribute is that you don't have to create a Menu instance yourself, it's already automatically created for you.

     .. attribute:: pullsdown